Thoregon/thoregon.identity/doc/spec.md

 The attestor can only retrieve those verifiable claims issued by himself.
 A claim is a statement about a subject.
 A subject is a thing about which claims can be made.
 Claims are expressed using subject-property-value relationships.

+Attests will always be encoded when transferred or displayed, e.g. in a QR code

  ## Credentials
  Credentials are a set of metadata, verifiable claims and their proofs